 Where did we stay in Milan?

 Our hotel in Milan is going to remain unnamed.
-It was the least desirable of all the places we stayed.
+It was the least desirable of all the places we stayed in.
 It was a triple room with a private bathroom.
 The staff were so nice and accommodating and the hotel is very close to the central train and subway station.
 We were off the subway and into our room in less than 10 minutes!
-However, there was mold in the air conditioner in the room and in the shower.
+However, there was mould in the air conditioner in the room and in the shower.
 The entire place smelled like smoke.
 The hairdryer smelled like stale cigarettes and blew that smell out into my hair when drying it.
 The beds were not the most comfortable and because of the smoke smell, we had the windows open.
 Remember the subway proximity?
 The street noise is loud.

 FINAL STOP – PARIS